UCSB-PSTAT/drupal-migration/README.md

 terminus composer ${SITE_ENV} -- require 'drupal/markdown_importer:^1.0'
 ```

+This will change the `composer.json` and `composer.lock` files.
+As a result, the changes need to be committed via SFTP using the Pantheon commit interface.
+This will then persist the changes in the multidev site and allow the use of Markdown Importer.

 ## Processing Original HTML Files

 Using the sitemap URL list, we run the following script: